jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 ---
 title: Managing IAC like a Rockstar using Terraform
 date: 2019-10-16 23:43:41
 tags:
+    - DevOps
+    - Hexo
+    - Terraform
+categories:
+    - [IAC, Terraform]
+thumbnail: images/rockstar.jpg
 ---
 Getting started with technologies these days is easy, there's plenty of introductory articles and most technology providers will keep dedicated teams for writing and keeping up-to-date technical documentation with titles such as `Getting started with xxxx`. `10 minute intro to xxxxx`, `Quick intro to...`  Terraform is no exception to this and they have great entry level documentation here:
 - [Intro to Terraform](https://www.terraform.io/intro/index.html).
 - [Getting started with Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html).

 The documentation here is definitely top quality but leaves you that feeling -that most hello worlds have on you- like you're just grasping the surface and there's lots of problems that complex, enterprise-level projects have that remain unanswered.
 Everybody has a different learning style, but my personal preference is learned lessons by a mix of theory and examples (I am a big fan of all books finishing by `...in Action`).

-This article is meant to go a little deeper into Terraform by addressing the creation of a blog site in AWS S3.
-During this process the following questions will be answered as the article progresses:
+This article will be the first of a series of articles using different use cases that expose best practices within Terraform by example and will progress in complexity from one use case to another.
+The first use case that will be covered is the definition of a blog site using serverless technologies in AWS.
+My goal is to answer the following questions by the end of this article:
 1. How do we define modules that are reusable by a team using Terraform?
 2. How do we separate the IAC between different environments while achieving [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)?
     - Here it is worth noting that IAC is after all code and the best coding practices that have been refined over the years for software systems are also applicable to IAC.[Reference][1]
-3. How do we setup automated testing for our IAC?

-Before proceeding I will take some time to define terraform and define it's relevancy in the DevOps universe.
+Before proceeding let's define terraform and it's relevancy within the DevOps universe.
+{% blockquote %}
-Let's begin by saying that Devops is actually one of the best coined buzzwords that I actually have encountered throughout my career.
-There are a lo of buzzwords that are unclear and confusing such as Microservices, Digital Transformation, Web 2.0, etc.  The word Devops is actually very rich semantically and contains the core meaning in the word itself which is a better collaboration between Developers and Operations teams, in some cases almost being interdisciplinary and having the same people doing both tasks.
+On the subject of DevOps my personal opinion is that it is one of the best coined buzzwords that I have encountered throughout my career.
+There are a LOTS of buzzwords in the IT industry and most are very unclear and confusing such as Microservices, Digital Transformation, Web 2.0, etc.  However, the word Devops is actually very rich semantically and contains the core meaning in the word itself:  "a better collaboration between Developers and Operations teams", in some cases it can end up being the same person or team doing both.
 It is very important to clarify a KEY element here which is the development aspect in DEVOPS.
 This movement hugely embraces development as the automation element and therefore brings a lot of Software Engineering elements to the hardware and infrastructure world.
+{% endblockquote %}

-So now back to defining Terraform and the kind of tool it is.
-Terraform is a tool to provision Infrastructure.
-Provisioning means to `bring infrastructure resources to life`.
-Terraform uses a declarative approach and tracks the state of the resources that you tell it to track.
-The interesting aspect here is that you don't need to track the `HOW` to arrive to a specific state, you just have to worry about the `WHAT`, terraform does the rest, it basically takes care of understanding the differences between an infrastructure's current state and the most recent state that it recorded and does a diff between both and figures out the most optimal path to arrive to the new desired state.
-So whenever you run terraform in the background it reads its current state of the infrastructure, reads the real state of the infrastructure and figures out how what changes are required in the real infrastructure to arrived to the desired state.
+Terraform is an IAC tool that takes care of provisioning an Infrastructure.
+Provisioning in layman's terms means to `bring infrastructure resources to life`.
+Terraform uses a [declarative programming paradigm](https://en.wikipedia.org/wiki/Declarative_programming) and tracks the state of the resources that you declare using a yaml-like syntax created by Hashicorp (this is the company that created Terraform) called:  HCL (Hashicorp Configuration Language).
+The interesting aspect here is that as a user of Terraform you don't need to track the `HOW` to arrive to a specific state, you just have to worry about the `WHAT`, terraform does the rest, it basically takes care of understanding the differences between an infrastructure's current state and the most recent state that it recorded, does a diff between both and figures out the most optimal path to arrive to the new desired state.
+The terraform command that modifies your infrastructure reads its current state of the infrastructure, reads the real state of the infrastructure and figures out what changes are required in the real infrastructure to arrived to the desired state.
+Note that a key element of terraform is a CLI tool that supports multiple commands to query your infrastructure, modify it, calculate the differences between the terraform state and the infrastructure state, represent a visual representation of the terraform state, etc.
 There are 3 main pieces in the terraform equation:
 1. current known terraform state
 2. new desired state
 3. actual infrastructure state.
 Terraform's typical lifecycle will compare these 3 states and identify the required changes to achieve the new desired state.
-These changes can be of 3 types:  Create, Add, or Modification of resource(s).
-A key notion to consider is the notion of drift, which is the deviation of your infrastructure state from the one that Terraform is tracking.
-Drift can happen for example when a user modifies a resource outside of terraform using a UI (e.g the AWS console.
+These changes can be of 3 types:  Create, Add, or Modify a resource(s).
+A key notion to consider is that of drift which is the deviation of your infrastructure state from the one that Terraform is tracking.
+Drift can happen for example when a user modifies a resource outside of terraform using a UI (e.g the AWS console).
 Terraform does its best to deal with drift so as part of its flow it identifies changes between the known and desired terraform state and the real infrastructure state and decides on the actions to take.
 Note that from terraform's point of view it's end goal is the desired state, so it will identify any actions required to bring the infrastructure to the desired state.
-This means that modifications that took place outside of terraform will get lost if they're not specified in the desired state.
+This means that modifications that took place outside of terraform can be lost if they're not specified in the desired state.

-This article will be the first of a series of iterations using different use cases that expose best practices within Terraform by example and will progress in complexity from one use case to another.
-The first use case that will be covered is the definition of a blog site using serverless technologies in AWS.

-So let's be discliplined and therefore start with the first step in any software product or solution is the definition of high level requirements:
+Now that we have a clear definition of the tool that we intend to use let's establish the high level requirements of the problem that we intend to solve for this article:
+- We want create a public website for a personal blog
-- The blog should support articles to be written in markdown (this just makes writing articles as whole much easier and can be converted easily to html, pdf, etc.)
+- The blog should support articles to be written in [markdown language](https://en.wikipedia.org/wiki/Markdown) to facilite creation and edition of content to people without a strong html+css+javascript background
 - The blog should be as cheap as possible to run and maintain (by cheap I mean less than $5 CAD/month)
-- The blog should support templates to render content consistently
+- The blog should support templates to render content consistently across different blog posts and blog pages
 - The blog should start simple, just as a reading platform but allow to evolve with new features such as comments, comment approvals, etc.
-- The blog should support a staging environment where correct display and rendering are to be tested, not accessible by the general public
+- The blog should support a staging environment where correct display and rendering can be tested and shared without being accessible by the general public
-- The blog should only be accesible using https
+- The blog content should be accesible using https
 - The blog response times should be fast and scale automatically whenever there's more viewers
 - The blog should support proper rendering in different screen sizes ideally with availability of templates that use responsive design

 The chosen technology stack for the solution is:
 - IAC Provisioning tool:  Terraform
 - Blogging platform:  [Hexo](https://hexo.io/)
-- Complimentary tool to fill in some Terraform gaps:  [Terragrunt](https://github.com/gruntwork-io/terragrunt)
-- Tool to test terraform:  [Terratest](https://github.com/gruntwork-io/terratest)
-- Tool used to document the architecture and environments visually:  draw.io vs cloudcraft.co (really cool 3D visualization but free edition has limited grid)
+- Hosting platform for the blogging website:  AWS S3
+- CDN for the blogging website:  AWS Cloudfront
 Note:  The goal of this article isn't to justify or explain the rationale behind the chosen technology stack, there are other great tools to manage blogs or to publish static websites out there and I don't have anything against them (Wordpress, Jekyll, etc.).

 All of the code used for this article is available in the following github repository:  https://github.com/jorgeandresvasquez/personal-blog.

-For the visually inclined (like me) here goes a visual representation of the infrastructure:
+For the visually inclined (like myself!) here is a diagram of the infrastructure:

 {% asset_img JorgePersonalBlogAWSArchitecture.png AWS Personal Blog Architecture %}

-And the terraform code folder structure is as follows:
+The solution has 2 main parts:
+1. The infrastructure provisioning
+2. The content of the static bloggin website that will run in the AWS infrastructure

+This article focuses more on the infrastructure provisioning, however I added some relevant links to the blogging tool (Hexo) at the end

 {% asset_img terraformPersonalBlogFolderStructure.png AWS Personal Blog Architecture %}